SyllogismRXS/SyllogismRXS.github.io/blog/_posts/2020-03-25-pair-programming.markdown

 `pair` user.
 Also, the `exit` command terminates the `pair` user's session when the `wemux` session ends.

+To hold the public keys from remote developers, let's create the `authorized_keys` file for the `pair` user:

+{% highlight bash %}
+$ sudo /bin/bash -c "mkdir -p /home/pair/.ssh && touch /home/pair/.ssh/authorized_keys"
+{% endhighlight %}

-For additional security, let's configure the SSH server such that the `pair` user can't login with a password and restart the SSH server:
+For additional security, let's configure the SSH server such that the `pair` user can't login with a password and then we'll restart the SSH server:

 {% highlight bash %}
 $ sudo /bin/bash -c "printf \"Match User pair\n    PasswordAuthentication no\n\" >> /etc/ssh/sshd_config"